autoseg/doorkeeper-ciba/README.md

 ## Installation

-Make sure your application is already set up with [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper#installation) and [Doorkeeper::OpenidConnect] (https://github.com/doorkeeper-gem/doorkeeper-openid_connect#installation).
+Make sure your application is already set up with [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper#installation) and [Doorkeeper::OpenidConnect](https://github.com/doorkeeper-gem/doorkeeper-openid_connect#installation).

 Add this line to your application's `Gemfile` and run `bundle install`: